Kristóf Szatmáry: Career

 He joined Fidesz in 1993.
 He participated in the work of the General Assembly of 16th district of Budapest.
 Since 2002 he was elected member of the presidium of the Chamber of Commerce and Industry of District XVI in the spring of 2004 and then general vice president of the organization in October.
 He has been President of the National Board of Entrepreneurs' Party since October 2005.

 In the parliamentary election held in 2006, he was elected from the Fidesz Budapest Regional List.
 He was appointed a member of the Economic and Information Technology Committee on 30 May 2006.
 He was re-elected MP in the 2010 parliamentary election.
 He served as Vice Chairman of the Economic and Information Technology Committee from 14 May 2010 to 14 February 2011.
 He was appointed Secretary of State for Domestic Economy in February 2011.

 Szatmáry was elected President of the Organization of Budapest Chamber of Commerce and Industry (BKIK), holding the position from 2008 to 2016.
 He also served as President of the Hungarian Table Tennis Association between 2010 and 2011.
-He was replaced by art collector Imre Pákh.
 Szatmáry was elected MP for District XVI, Budapest in 2014.
 He was re-elected in 2018.
 He is vice-chairman of the Enterprise Development Committee since 2014 and member of the Economic Committee since 2018.